Git-Lit/git-lit/README.md

 *Phase III*.
 A script will be written to transform the text into a more useful format, by ingesting the verbose ALTO XML and outputting Markdown editions of each text.
 Markdown was chosen as a plain-text file format, as it is one of the more human-readable formats, and one with the least amount of markup syntax, making it a reasonable format for computational analysis.
 GitHub also features an in-browser Markdown editor, which would allow any interested party to submit an edit to a text without leaving the browser.
 These markdown editions will be programmically committed and pushed to each repository.

 *Phase IV*.
 Another transformation script will be written to ingest the ALTO XML and output TEI Simple XML.
 TEI Simple was chosen as an archival markup format, as it is a standardized subset of TEI XML, and eliminates many of the semantic ambiguities of the TEI superset.
 Many XSLT stylesheets and other tools have already been written for TEI XML, and it is the most feature-rich of textual markup languages.

+# Technical Details

+The main script is main.ipynb, an IPython Notebook.
+It requires some variables set in secrets.py, which is not included here for security reasons.
+It assumes that all documents live in `/data` relative to `main.ipynb`.
+It runs on Python 3, and requires the libraries `lxml`, `sh`, `pandas`, `github3`, `logging`, `jinja2`, and possibly others.
+It has only been tested on Linux, but could possibly work on other platforms.